Introduction

 See Options | Detector array to control the clipping of detector clusters that cross the boundary of the region.

-Detector clusters are rotated by the specified number of degrees (there's not much to gain from this).
+Detector clusters are rotated by the specified number of degrees (there’s not much to gain from this, but 45 degrees looks nice).

 Choosing a random origin or random array results in a set of locations that changes whenever one of the detector options changes.
-For repeatable randomisation set the random seed to an integer greater than zero.
+A seed of zero is interpreted as NULL, resulting in a new random number stream each time.
+For repeatable randomisation, set the random seed to an integer greater than zero.

 See the Detectfn plot for the effect of given lambda0 and sigma.